 That’s a high bar for funeral professionals, especially in light of the increasing demand for creative, personal memorialization.
 As is the case with education, talking about creative memorial options is simpler in a preneed setting when there’s more time to consider and make plans.
 It’s also easier to make those decisions when the person you’re honoring is at the table to talk about how they want to be remembered.
 Families don’t have to do any guesswork in an at-need setting — they already know how their loved one wants to personalize their service because they planned it themselves in advance.

 It’s also important to remember that end-of-life decisions tend to become ritualized among family members.
 Many of the decisions today’s consumers make about their own funerals are based on what they’ve seen modeled by others in their family.
-Cremation, for example, is becoming a more common tradition with 15% of respondents to Homesteaders’ latest policy owner survey reporting that they selected that method for disposition because someone else in their family had been cremated.
-The more individuals you provide with creative, personal services, the more likely others in their family will see the value in celebration and ceremony.
+The more individuals you provide with creative, personalized services, the more likely others in their family will see the value in celebration and ceremony.

 These are just some of the many benefits an active preneed program can have on your at-need business.
-In the comments below, feel free to share some of the other things you’ve noticed in your own firms.
+Download our latest Preneed Motivators report to discover more solutions.